Flexible Bayesian Product Mixture Models for Vector Autoregressions: Extension to Vector Autoregressive Models

-Throughout the article, we will assume the following reasonable regularity conditions on $f_0$, which are based on standard assumptions made in multivariate density estimation literature.
-Let $f_0({\bf x}_t\mid X_{1:(t-1)})$ denote the true conditional density of ${\bf x}_{t}$ given data at previous time scans.
+Throughout the article, we will assume the following reasonable regularity conditions on $f_0$, which are adapted from standard assumptions made in multivariate density estimation literature.
+Let $f_0({\bf x}_t\mid X_{1:(t-1)})$ denote the true conditional density of ${\bf x}_{t}$ that depends on previous time scans upto a certain known lag ($K$).
 Consider the following assumptions.

-{ \it (A0)} The form of the true density satisfies $f_0(X)=\big\{\prod_{t=1}^T f({\bf x}_t\mid {\bf x}_{t-1},\ldots,{\bf x}_1)\big\}=\big\{\prod_{t=1}^T f({\bf x}_t\mid X_{1:(t-1)})\big\}$, for all $X\in \Re^{\nOutcome \times T}$.\\ { \it (A1)} $0<f_0(X)<M$ for some constant $M$ and for all $X\in \Re^{\nOutcome \times T}$.\\ { \it (A2)} $|\int f_0\big({\bf x}_t\mid X_{1:(t-1)}\big)\log\big(f_0({\bf x}_t\mid X_{1:(t-1)})\big)d{\bf x}_t|<\infty$, point-wise for $X_{1:(t-1)}$ for all $t$.\\ { \it (A3)} For all $t$ and some $\delta>0$, $\int f_0\big({\bf x}_t\mid X_{1:(t-1)}\big)\log\big(\frac{f_0({\bf x}_t\mid X_{1:(t-1)})}{\phi^*_\delta({\bf x}_t\mid X_{1:(t-1)})} \big)d{\bf x}_t<\infty,$ where $\phi^*_\delta({\bf x}_t\mid X_{1:(t-1)})=\inf_{||{\bf r} - {\bf x}_t||<\delta} f_0({\bf r}\mid X_{1:(t-1)}) $, point-wise for $X_{1:(t-1)}$.\\ { \it (A4)} For all $t$ and some $\eta>0$, $\int || {\bf x}_t||^{2(1+\eta)}f_0({\bf x}_t \mid X_{1:(t-1)})d{\bf x}_t < \infty$, point-wise for $X_{1:(t-1)}$.
+{ \it (A0)} The form of the true density satisfies $f_0(X)=\big\{\prod_{t=1}^T f_0({\bf x}_t\mid {\bf x}_{t-1},\ldots,{\bf x}_1)\big\}=\big\{\prod_{t=1}^T f_0({\bf x}_t\mid X_{1:(t-1)})\big\}$, for all $X\in \Re^{\nOutcome \times T}$.\\ { \it (A1)} $0<f_0(X)<M$ for some constant $M$ and for all $X\in \Re^{\nOutcome \times T}$.\\ { \it (A2)} $|\int f_0\big({\bf x}_t\mid X_{1:(t-1)}\big)\log\big(f_0({\bf x}_t\mid X_{1:(t-1)})\big)d{\bf x}_t|<\infty$, point-wise for $X_{1:(t-1)}$ for all $t$.\\ { \it (A3)} For all $t$ and some $\delta>0$, $\int f_0\big({\bf x}_t\mid X_{1:(t-1)}\big)\log\big(\frac{f_0({\bf x}_t\mid X_{1:(t-1)})}{\phi^*_\delta({\bf x}_t\mid X_{1:(t-1)})} \big)d{\bf x}_t<\infty,$ where $\phi^*_\delta({\bf x}_t\mid X_{1:(t-1)})=\inf_{||{\bf r} - {\bf x}_t||<\delta} f_0({\bf r}\mid X_{1:(t-1)}) $, point-wise for $X_{1:(t-1)}$.\\ { \it (A4)} For all $t$ and some $\eta>0$, $\int || {\bf x}_t||^{2(1+\eta)}f_0({\bf x}_t \mid X_{1:(t-1)})d{\bf x}_t < \infty$, point-wise for $X_{1:(t-1)}$.

-Condition { \it (A0)} expresses the true density as a product of conditional densities, subject to a known $K$, and further assumes that the true conditional density only depends on ${\bf x}_{t-1},{\bf x}_{t-2},\ldots,{\bf x}_{t-K},$ when $t>K$ and depends on ${\bf x}_{t-1},{\bf x}_{t-2},\ldots,{\bf x}_{1}$ for $t\le K$.
+Condition { \it (A0)} expresses the true density as a product of conditional densities, subject to a known $K$, where the true conditional density only depends on ${\bf x}_{t-1},{\bf x}_{t-2},\ldots,{\bf x}_{t-K},$ when $t>K$ and depends on ${\bf x}_{t-1},{\bf x}_{t-2},\ldots,{\bf x}_{1}$ for $t\le K$.
 Condition {\it (A1)} assumes that the true density is bounded.
 Assumptions {\it (A2)-(A4)} impose regularity conditions on the conditional densities that are similar to standard assumptions made in nonparametric Bayesian literature for marginal densities \citep{wu2008kullback}.
 In the special case when the true density corresponds to a VAR structure, {\it (A0)-(A4)} would imply (among other things) that the true VAR parameters are well-behaved and satisfy stability conditions so that the true density does not blow up to $\infty$ or attenuate to zero.